visgl/deck.gl/docs/developer-guide/primitive-layers.md

   }
 ```

-It sometimes desirable to have a single layer render using multiple geometry primitives (e.g both circles and lines, or triangles and textured meshes etc), rather than creating separate layers.
+It is sometimes desirable to have a single layer render using multiple geometry primitives (e.g both circles and lines, or triangles and textured meshes etc), rather than creating separate layers.
 The custom [AxesLayer example](https://github.com/uber/deck.gl/tree/5.2-release/examples/plot/plot-layer/axes-layer.js) uses this technique to share attributes between grids and labels.

 #### Defining Attributes